tomspost/OMN/README.md

 #API

-GET / - a test HTML page that shows all ONS items, tags, and servers this uses the /everything/ API to navigae the ONM items, tags, and network
+GET / - a test HTML page that shows all OMN items, tags, and servers this uses the /everything/ API to navigae the ONM items, tags, and network

 GET /servers/ - gets a JSON list of servers.
-Every ONS server fetches lists of servers from other ONS servers every 10 mins removing any duplicates
+Every OMN server fetches lists of servers from other OMN servers every 10 mins removing any duplicates

-GET /everything/ - gets a JSON object with lists of servers, tags, and all RSS items including untrusted - used to brows the ONS content, tags, and server network
+GET /everything/ - gets a JSON object with lists of servers, tags, and all RSS items including untrusted - used to brows the OMN content, tags, and server network

 GET /allrss/ - gets all RSS items as an RSS XML document including from untrusted feeds.